gabrielmagal/Brazilian-football-championship-simulator/README.md

 This is a simulator of the famous Brazilian soccer championship.
 It's easy to use, just have Python installed on your machine and have fun.

-#Compatibility
+# Compatibility:
-✔ Process on 64 bit architecture
+✅ Process on x32/x64 bit architecture.